 The Landscape is Changing

-Over the last few months, I have realized though, how adaptable we are to change.
+Over the last few months, I have realized how adaptable we are to change.
 How we can actually make situations we have never encountered before, into something valuable and worthwhile.
-We are all still learning to live with this virus and I think the majority respectfully understand we are not the most powerful creatures that inhabit this planet.
+We are all still learning recraft our lives post-covid but how do we continue to stand out at work when how we look at work has changed.

 I don’t need to tell you there have been massive changes in the workforce lately.
 Unemployment numbers jumped by 10% in Canada and the US from January 2020 to April 2020 topping the charts at close to 15%.
 That’s almost 2 million unemployed in Canada and over 23 million in the US.